 Topography: Wireless networks depend on radio waves that travel through the air.
 If an area is very hilly, more sites are needed to cover the area since there is shadowing from the terrain.
 Consider how a hill blocks the suns rays at sunset.
-Signal Handoff: For wireless calls to maintain overlap with the signals of the next cell site.

-Distribution of demand: In more dense traffic and population areas, we need to have more sites in order to provide the needed capacity.
+Signal Handoff: For wireless calls to maintain connectivity as a customer drives or walks down a street, the signals from one cell site must overlap with the signals of the next cell site. \(\begin{align} \be Distribution of demand: In more dense traffic and population areas, we need to have more sites in order to provide the needed capacity.